-Whether it's Hurricane Harvey in Texas, Hurricane Irma in the Caribbean and Florida, or the deadly monsoons in parts of Asia, recent weather events have magnified the importance of access to clean, safe drinking water during natural disasters.
+Whether it's a hurricane bearing down on the U.S. coast or a deadly monsoon in parts of Asia, recent weather events have magnified the importance of access to clean, safe drinking water during natural disasters.
 Taking the following steps recommended by emergency management agencies will help ensure your supply of safe water.

 Ahead of a storm